f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 As a server:

 * For OpenSky Network, check Enable Server and set Port to 30005.
-You can check for successfull feeding at: https://opensky-network.org/my-opensky
+You can check for successful feeding at: https://opensky-network.org/my-opensky

 The Beast binary and Hex formats are as detailed here: https://wiki.jetvision.de/wiki/Mode-S_Beast:Data_Output_Formats

 When Enable import is checked, aircraft data for aircraft anywhere in the world can be imported from OpenSky Network.
 A username and password are not required, but when specified, this allows the update period to be reduced to 5 seconds instead of 10 seconds.
-To limit network traffic and processing power requirements, a geographical region can be set via the mininum and maximum latitude and longitude fields.
+To limit network traffic and processing power requirements, a geographical region can be set via the minimum and maximum latitude and longitude fields.

 <h3>17: Open Notifications Dialog</h3>